 We know what you’re thinking: Sailing the open seas with baby?
-Hear us out.
+Well, hear us out.
 If you choose the right cruise, you won’t have to schlep around a stroller all day long, and it’s pretty easy to return back to your stateroom every few hours for a little break.
 Plus, most cruises are equipped to cater to families, even those with small babies.
 If you go on a Disney cruise, for example, you can order diapers, wipes and other necessities ahead of time (so you don’t have to pack them).
-And you’ll never be bored—on most cruise lines, there are deck parties, live shows, babysitting services, and a variety of cuisines to choose from, and you can personalize your excursions to something baby-friendly, like a dip in the pool.
+And you’ll never be bored—on most cruise lines, there are deck parties and games, live shows, babysitting services, a variety of cuisines to choose from and you can personalize your excursions to something easy and baby-friendly, like a dip in the pool.
 In terms of baby-friendly vacations, this one ranks pretty high up there.

-Check out: Disney Cruise Lines — rates vary, but a cruise for a family of three (two adults and one child under two) to the Bahamas in October starts at $1,462.
-Get more information here.
+Check out: Disney Cruise Lines.
+Rates vary, but a two-night cruise for a family of three (two adults and one infant) starts at around $1,500.
+Note that children must be over 6 months of age.

-Rent a beach house that’s within driving distance—it will be way easier than going through airport security with baby!
-This option has a couple of benefits: You’ll save money by buying your own groceries, meaning you won’t have to bring baby to a million different restaurants.
-Plus, you’ll be able to pack all your baby gear without worrying about baggage restrictions at the airport.
-And renting a beach house is a great way to get other family members, like your parents, together for a few days.
+Rent a beach house that’s within driving distance—it’ll be way easier than going through airport security with baby.
+This option has a couple of other great benefits too: You’ll save money by buying your own groceries (not to mention you won’t have to bring baby to a million different restaurants).
+Plus, you’ll be able to pack all your baby gear without worrying about airline baggage restrictions and fees.
+And renting a beach house is a great way to get other family members, like your parents or in-laws, together for a few days.
 Hello, free babysitting!

 Splurge by booking a stay at an all-inclusive, ultra-luxe resort.
-With meals and some activities included, you’ll have all the luxuries already provided and you won’t feel guilty if you don’t set foot outside the resort!
+With meals and some activities included, you’ll have all the luxuries already provided and you won’t feel guilty if you don’t end up setting foot outside the resort the whole time.
 Plus, most all-inclusives will cater to infants, making them some of the best places to vacation with a baby.
-Some resorts provide baby-proofing services for your room, in-suite nannies you can hire when it’s time for alone time with your partner, and day care or kids’ camp to keep your children entertained while you enjoy the golf course, spa or pool.
+Some resorts provide babyproofing services for your room, in-suite nannies you can hire when you want some alone time with your partner and day care or kids’ camp to keep baby entertained while you enjoy the golf course, spa or pool.

-Okay, maybe going to your in-laws’ or parents’ house isn’t your dream vacation, but it’s a start, right?
+Okay, maybe going to your in-laws’ or parents’ house isn’t your dream vacation with baby, but it’s something, right?
 In fact, a road trip to Grandma and Grandpa’s house is the perfect starter trip.
-The grandparents will be able to get some bonding time with their grandchild, you can bring as much gear as you want, and you won’t have to splurge on a fancy hotel or resort (and we’re sure they’ll provide meals too).
-Plus, you’ve got a babysitter on hand so you can have a date night during your trip.
+The grandparents will be able to get some bonding time with their grandchild, you can bring as much gear as you want and you won’t have to splurge on a fancy hotel or resort (and we’re pretty sure they’ll provide most of the meals too).
+Plus, you’ve got a built-in babysitter on hand so you can have a date night during your trip.

-You might want to hold off on any plans to go to Southeast Asia or Africa just yet.
+You might want to hold off on any plans to go to Southeast Asia or Africa for now.
 Any place where baby would need special immunizations or malaria pills is probably not worth the stress right now.

-A quick plane ride will probably be okay—baby will most likely be good, but if not, you’ll be off the plane in just a couple of hours.
-Extend the plane ride over the span of several meals or naptimes, though, and you’re just asking for trouble.
+A quick plane ride will likely be okay—baby should be good for a short time, but if not, you’ll be off the plane in just a couple of hours.
+Extend the plane ride over the span of several meals or naptimes, though, and you’re could be asking for trouble.

-Bugs, bears and Mother Nature?
-That doesn’t exactly sound like the best destination for a family with an infant.
+Bugs, bears and the whims of Mother Nature?
+That doesn’t exactly sound like the best baby vacation destination.
 In fact, a camping trip will probably just mean a ton of work and creativity on your part.
-Think about the logistics of baby-safe activities, where to put stinky diapers and how in the heck you’re going to fit a portable crib in your tent.
+Think about the logistics of baby-safe activities, where to put stinky diapers and how in the world you’re going to fit a portable crib in your tent.
 Unless you’re super-outdoorsy, when you go on vacation with baby, you want amenities and something a bit more relaxing.

-Sure, B&Bs were a perfect getaway when it was just you and your guy, but now that you have baby in tow, it probably won’t work.
+Sure, B&Bs were a perfect getaway when it was just you and your partner, but now that you’re planning a vacation with baby in tow, it probably won’t work.
 You’ll constantly worry that baby’s cries are waking (or annoying) everyone in the house.
-And, you might not be able to borrow baby gear like a crib or high chair or have access to other baby-friendly amenities a larger hotel might offer.
+And you might not be able to borrow baby gear like a crib or high chair or have access to other baby-friendly amenities a larger hotel might offer.